 The District makes no provision for estimated uncollectible ad valorem taxes receivable.
 Adequate legal remedies are presently available to enforce the collection of such taxes and any taxes which may prove uncollectible should not be material in amount.
+In addition, District makes no provisions for grant or contract receivables as historical experience has shown little to no collection problems with these receivables.
 Therefore, management does not anticipate any material collection losses in respect to the receivable balances.